gmhafiz/go8/README.md

 vim .env
 ```

-Have a database ready either by installing them yourself or the following command.
+Have a database ready either by installing them yourself or use the following command.
 The `docker-compose.yml` will use database credentials set in either `.env` file or environment variables which is initialized in the previous step.
 Optionally, you may want redis as well.

 ```shell
 docker-compose up -d postgres